parkan/sheltie/docs/HTTP_SPEC.md

 Used to specify the providers to retrieve from, delimited by a comma, via their peer [multiaddr](https://github.com/multiformats/multiaddr), including peer ID.
 Invalid provider multiaddrs will respond with a 400 status code.

-The `providers` query parameter is a Lassie specific query parameter and is not part of the [Path Gateway](https://specs.ipfs.tech/http-gateways/path-gateway/) specification.
+The `providers` query parameter is a Sheltie specific query parameter and is not part of the [Path Gateway](https://specs.ipfs.tech/http-gateways/path-gateway/) specification.

 Examples:
 - `providers=/ip4/1.2.3.4/tcp/1234/tls/p2p/QmFoo,/dns4/example.com/tcp/1234/tls/p2p/QmFoo` will only attempt to retrieve from these providers